Tecton vs Wherobots

 - Narrow focus limits broader data engineering use

-- Automating feature creation for ML models
+- Automating feature pipelines for ML models

 - Feature engineering for spatial data analytics